imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 button.

-If you prefer the image to be displayed as "black on white" rather than "white on black", then use the "inverted" command: .
-The command inverts the pixel *values themselves* permanently.
+If you prefer the image to be displayed as "black on white" rather than "white on black", then use the "inverted" command: {% include bc content="Image | Lookup Tables | Invert LUT" %}.
+The command {% include bc content="Edit | Invert" %} inverts the pixel *values themselves* permanently.

 ## Getting intensity values from single ROI

 If working with a stack, the ROI selected can be analyzed with the
-command: .
+command: {% include bc content="Image | Stacks | Plot Z Axis Profile"
+%}.
 This generates a single column of numbers - one slice intensity per row.

 The top 6 rows of the column are details of the ROI.
 This makes sure the same ROI is not analyzed twice and allows you to save any interesting